$V_0$: A Generalist Value Model for Any Policy at State Zero: Experiments

 where $B_i$ is the number of budget allocated to the $i$-th prompt, $p_i$ is the success rate, and $B_{\text{total}}$ is the global compute budget.
 The primary challenge is determining $p_i$.
 Existing heuristics rely on success rates from the previous epoch, but frequent policy updates make these historical metrics prone to latency.
 In contrast, $V_0$ predicts the current policy's success probability $p_i = P(r=1 \mid x_i, \mathcal{C}_{\text{prev-step}})$ by utilizing the rollouts from the previous step as context.
 This provides an estimate based on the current capabilities.
 Crucially, this allows $V_0$ to allocate budget even for training samples with no prior history.

-\paragraph{Utility Function and Solution.} Next, we define a utility function to quantify the training value of a prompt based on \textit{Expected Gradient Signal Strength}.
-This is defined as the expected sum of absolute advantages within a single update step.
-This metric accounts for how the ratio of positive to negative prompts influences gradient.
-We derive the following closed-form approximation (please see \autoref{app:utility_derivation} for the full derivation):
+\paragraph{Utility Function and Solution.} Next, we define a utility function to quantify the training value of a prompt.
+Both our method and Knapsack RL \citep{knapsack_rl} aim to maximize an expected learning signal.
+Following Knapsack RL, which approximates this value as the product of the probability of obtaining a non-zero gradient and an estimated information gain, we base our utility on the \textit{Expected Gradient Signal Strength}, rigorously defined as the mathematical expectation of the sum of absolute advantages within a single update step.
+This metric naturally accounts for how the ratio of positive to negative prompts influences the gradient.
+By computing this expectation over the binomial distribution of rollout outcomes and mathematically subtracting the zero-variance edge cases (\textit{i.e.}, all correct or all wrong), we derive the following closed-form approximation (please see \autoref{app:utility_derivation} for the full derivation):

-We solve this using a greedy algorithm, iteratively allocating budget to the samples that yield the highest marginal utility.
+We solve this using a greedy algorithm, iteratively allocating the budget to the samples that yield the highest marginal utility.